henryleparisien/unichain/README.md

-# SnakeCoin.js
+# patcoin.js
-NodeJS implementation of the SnakeCoin.py blockchain generator by Aunyks
+NodeJS implementation of a blockchain generator pateuse.world